cvamsikrishna11/devops-fully-automated/README.md

     - Clone your newly created repo to your local

 2) ###### Jenkins/Maven/Ansible
-    - Create an **Amazon Linux 2 VM** instance and call it "jenkins-maven-ansible"
+    - Create an **Amazon Linux 2 VM** instance and call it "Jenkins"
-    - Instance type: t2.medium
+    - Instance type: t2.large
     - Security Group (Open): 8080, 9100 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
     - **Attach Jenkins server with IAM role having "AdministratorAccess"**